StefSchenkelaars/capistrano-generals/README.md

 # Capistrano::Generals

-Capistrano tasks that are used quite often.
-Push your code to git, upload stage specific config files.
+Let capistrano take care of all your server setup.
+Upload stage specific config files and automated setup of nxing, puma, unicorn and sidekiq.

 ## Installation